gto76/my-linux-setup/debian/README.md

 -----------------
 1. Restart (System menu, power button icon, restart)

-2. Log in to Awesome (select your username and click the options button by the 'Sigh In' and select Awesome from the list)
+2. Log in to Awesome (select your username and click the options button by the 'Sign In' and select Awesome from the list)
 	* win + return - terminal
 	* ctrl + alt + c - Chrome
 	* ctrl + alt + h - Nautilus (home)